chainbound/bolt/testnets/holesky/README.md

 >
 > It might be necessary to restart your beacon node depending on your existing
 > setup.
 See the [Avoid Restarting the Beacon
-> Node](#avoid-restarting-the-beacon-node) for more details.
+> Node](#avoid-restarting-the-beacon-node) section for more details.

 **Active validators:**

-The Bolt sidecar requires signing keys from active Ethereum validators, or authorized delegates acting on their behalf, to issue and sign preconfirmations.
+The Bolt sidecar requires access to BLS signing keys from active Ethereum validators, or **authorized delegates** acting on their behalf, to issue and sign preconfirmations.

+To learn more about delegation, check out the [Delegations and Signing](#delegations-and-signing-options-for-native-and-docker-compose-mode) section.

 # Off-Chain Setup

 There are various way to run the Bolt Sidecar depending on what infrastructure you want to use and your preferred signing methods:

-- Docker mode (recommended);
+- Docker mode (recommended)
 - [Commit-Boost](https://commit-boost.github.io/commit-boost-client) mode
-  (requires Docker).
+  (requires Docker)
-- Native mode (advanced, requires building everything from source);
+- Native mode (advanced, requires building everything from source)

 Running the Bolt sidecar as a standalone binary requires building it from source.
 Both the standalone binary and the Docker container requires reading